-Challenges & opportunities of Cuban church to be focus of Dec.
+Challenges & opportunities of Cuban church was focus of Dec.
 11 Mission Thursday

-The challenges and opportunities of the Episcopal Church in Cuba will be the focus of the Dec.
+The challenges and opportunities of the Episcopal Church in Cuba was the focus of the Dec.
 11 Mission Thursday sponsored by GEMN.
-The free one-hour webinar at 2pm Eastern Time will be anchored by the Friends of the Episcopal Church in Cuba, led by the Rev. Mark Pendleton and Pat and Jeremy Cage.
-It is hoped that newly consecrated Bishop Angel Rivera will be able to join the gathering.
+The one-hour webinar was anchored by the Friends of the Episcopal Church in Cuba, led by the Rev. Mark Pendleton and Pat and Jeremy Cage.

 Rivera’s ordination as bishop of Cuba marked a significant step a toward self-determination for the Havana-based church in Cuba, which formally reunified with the Episcopal Church in 2020 after five years of efforts that included approval by the 79th General Convention in 2018 in Austin, Texas.
 The diocese is now part of Province II, which also includes the Spanish-speaking Diocese of Puerto Rico.